TLC Auto & Truck Repair Service Center

 Understanding the regulations for vehicle inspections in New York State is essential for every vehicle owner:

-- Legal Requirements: Annual inspections are required to ensure vehicles meet safety and emissions standards.
+Annual inspections are mandatory to ensure vehicles meet safety and emissions standards.
+This helps maintain road safety and protect the environment.

-- Annual Requirement: Inspect your vehicle every 12 months.
+1. Annual Requirement: All vehicles must be inspected every 12 months.

-- Before Sticker Expiry: Re-inspect before your current sticker expires to avoid penalties.
+3. Before Sticker Expiry: Schedule an inspection before your current sticker expires to avoid penalties or fines.

-Inspections are carried out at DMV-licensed stations, which are the only places authorized to issue an NYS inspection sticker.
+Inspections must be conducted at DMV-licensed stations, as they are the only facilities authorized to issue an NYS inspection sticker.
+Not all auto repair shops are licensed for this purpose.

 Failing a car inspection might feel like a setback, but it’s a process designed to keep you and everyone else on the road safe.
 Here’s what you need to do if your vehicle doesn’t pass:

-- Consequences of Driving with a Failed Inspection Sticker:
+Consequences of Driving with a Failed Inspection Sticker NY:

-- It’s illegal to drive with a failed inspection sticker.
+• It’s illegal to drive with a failed inspection sticker in NY.
 Doing so can lead to fines and even impoundment of your vehicle.

 Understanding what can cause your vehicle to fail a New York State inspection is important for preparation and compliance.
 Here’s a detailed look at common reasons for inspection failure, starting with the pivotal question: “What will fail a car inspection in NY?”